Hot Christian Songs

 Hot Christian Songs is a music chart published weekly by Billboard magazine in the United States.
 It ranks the popularity of Christian songs using the same methodology developed for the Billboard Hot 100, the magazine's flagship songs chart, by incorporating data from the sales of downloads, streaming data, and airplay across all monitored radio stations.

 From its inception in June 2003 through November 2013, the Hot Christian Songs chart ranked the top songs only by overall audience impressions of songs played on contemporary Christian music radio stations.
 Beginning with the chart dated December 7, 2013, the chart follows the same methodology used for the Hot 100 to compile its rankings.
 The Christian Airplay chart was created in unison with the change to continue to monitor airplay of songs on Christian radio.

-As of the issue dated March 18, 2023 the current number-one single is "Gratitude" by Brandon Lake.
+The current number-one song on the chart as of the issue dated October 25 is "Your Way's Better" by Forrest Frank.